18 Sights in Duisburg, Germany (with Map and Images)

 Show sight on map

-The Kreuzeskirche in the Marxloh district of Duisburg is an Evangelical Church, which was built according to plans by the architect Heinrich Behrens from 1903 to 1905.
-In 1985 it was under monument protection.
-It is one of the two preachers of the Evangelical parish of Marxloh-Obermarxloh in the Duisburg church district of the Evangelical Church in the Rhineland.
-Typical of the Hamborn-Marxloher area characterized by industrialization is the church island with the rectory, which is also a listed monument protection.
+The Kreuzeskirche in the Duisburg district of Marxloh is a Protestant church that was built from 1903 to 1905 according to plans by the architect Heinrich Behrens.
+In 1985 it was placed under monument protection.
+It is one of the two places of worship of the Protestant parish of Marxloh-Obermarxloh in the Duisburg church district of the Evangelical Church in the Rhineland.
+Typical of the Hamborn-Marxloh area, which is characterized by industrialization, is the church island with the vicarage, which is also a listed building.

 Wikipedia: Kreuzeskirche (Marxloh) (DE), Website